maruos/maruos/docs/devices/bullhead.md

 ## Known issues

-### Screen goes blank when changing resolutions within Maru Desktop for the first time
+### Screen sometimes goes blank when changing resolutions within Maru Desktop

 [GitHub issue](https://github.com/maruos/mflinger/issues/2)

-If you change display resolution for the very first time (for example, you may need to switch to 720p from the default 1080p when streaming to Chromecast) within Maru Desktop via `Applications > Settings > Display > Resolution`, your display will go black and only show your mouse cursor.
+If you change display resolution within Maru Desktop via `Applications > Settings > Display > Resolution` (for example, you may need to switch to 720p from the default 1080p when streaming to Chromecast), your display may go black and only show your mouse cursor.

 **Workaround:** Simply restart your desktop (`Settings > Desktop` within Android) and your desktop will start with the new resolution.
-Note that this issue only occurs the very first time—you should not need to apply this workaround when changing resolutions again.

 ## Help